VincentWei/MiniGUI/README.md

     functions like path, gradient, anti-aliase stretch, and color combination.

   * mGEff: mGEff provides an animation framework for MiniGUI app.
     It also provides some popular UI/UE special effects.

   * mGNCS: This component provides a new control set for MiniGUI app.
-    By using mGNCS, you can use miniStudio to develop MiniGUI app in WYSIWYG way.

-  * mGNCS4Touch: This component provides some new controls, which are compliant to the new control API spec of mGNCS, for devices with a touch screen.
+  * mGNCS4Touch: This component provides some new controls, which are compliant to the new control API spec of mGNCS, for devices with touch screens.

 There are also some legacy MiniGUI components.
-We will not maintain these components for MiniGUI core v3.2:
+But we will not maintain these components since MiniGUI v3.2.0:

   * mGi: An input method component for MiniGUI.
 This component provides some typical input methods (such as softkey, hand-writing, and predict